-Literary Tourists are a hard breed to define.
+As he puts it: Literary Tourists are a hard breed to define.
 I came to literary tourism through the doors of a used bookstore – via the hunt.
-And yet, book shopping represents just one of many ways in.
+And yet, book shopping represents just one of many ways into this world.
 Many enter through the pages of a novel.
-They like to visit places that appear in fiction, others to explore landscapes that inspired great poems; some go on pilgrimages to pay homage to their favourite authors, others seek out the book itself and go to rare book libraries and antiquarian bookstores; still others love good theatre and attend live stage performances, while many like to hunt down famous living authors, listen to them read, buy their books and get them signed.
+They like to visit places that appear in fiction, others enjoy exploring landscapes that inspired great poems; some go on pilgrimages to pay homage to their favourite authors, others seek out the book itself and go to rare book libraries and antiquarian bookstores; still others love good theatre and attend live stage performances, while many like to hunt down famous living authors, listen to them read, buy their books and get them signed.

-In short, there are lots of ways to be a literary tourist – each involves authors and places, imagination and reality.
+There are lots of ways to be a literary tourist – each typically involves authors and places, imagination and reality.
 The result is invariably memorable.
-And that’s what we’re trying to capture here.
+And that’s what I try to capture here.

-My hope is to encourage a love of books in people, by working with local, national and international organizations that share my goals of showcasing, promoting and celebrating book culture in its many exciting incarnations.”
+My hope is to encourage a love of books in people by sharing stories, thoughts and conversations, and by working with organizations that share my goals of showcasing, promoting and celebrating book culture in its many exciting forms.